 As Generation Z matures into adulthood, there have been no shortage of hot takes as to how they will Change Everything, from emojis to the definition of a work week.
-Don’t be surprised if there are also bold proclamations that these kids—the oldest of whom are now 25—will never get into cars.
-And don’t believe them.
-The half of Gen–Z who are now eligible for a driver’s license in the United States are already crazy about cars.
+Don’t be surprised if there are also bold proclamations that these young people—the oldest of whom are now 25—will never get into cars.
+Don’t believe that hype.
+The half of Gen-Z who are now eligible for a driver’s license in the United States are already crazy about cars.
 These collectors presently account for just shy of 3 percent of Hagerty quotes, which is a a lot when you consider how many people in this period of their life have the resources (and the space) for a collector car.

 Plenty of these young people love Mustangs and Camaros.
 But there also are a few corners of the market where the kids are already striking out on their own.
 According to data based on people calling Hagerty for quotes on insurance, there are several vehicles for which Gen–Z enthusiasts represent an outsized share of shoppers.
 Turns out, today’s kids are still crazy about lots of the same stuff you are—but they also dig stuff you don’t.